How to Launch a Digital Campus Recruitment Strategy

 Can you recruit campus talent without a physical presence on campus?
 Follow these six steps to launch your digital campus recruitment strategy.

 We’ve moved into a new era of campus recruiting.
 Considering today’s students have grown up as digital natives, preferring text messaging and email above other forms of communication, recruiting on campus is no longer an activity that exclusively takes place during annual career fairs or recruitment events.
-Recruitment technology makes it possible to stay connected to students digitally, preparing them for internships and opportunities throughout their college careers and beyond.
-With the right digital-first campus strategy, organizations can fill talent pipelines with the next generation of talent, carry out interviews with speed and efficiency, and measure the impact of any campus recruiting initiative.

 Here are the steps campus recruiters can follow to launch a digital campus recruitment strategy: